-Note that, for large numbers of processes, you may have to increase the number of iterations so that the code runs for a reasonable length of time - it is difficult to interpet timings quantitatively if a program runs too quickly, e.g. for much less than a second.
-The time per iteration, however, should be independent of the number of iterations.
+Note that, for large numbers of processes, you may have to increase the number of iterations so that the code runs for a reasonable length of time -- it is difficult to interpret timings quantitatively if a program runs too quickly, e.g. for much less than a second.
+The time per iteration, however, should be independent of the number of iterations as the internal timing excludes all the IO overheads.